jgm/pandoc/doc/lua-filters.md

     local html = pandoc.write(doc, 'html')
     assert(html == "<p><strong>Tea</strong></p>")

+[WriterOptions]: #type-writeroptions

 # Module pandoc.utils

 This module exposes internal pandoc functions and utility functions.

 The module is loaded as part of the `pandoc` module and available as `pandoc.utils`.
 In versions up-to and including pandoc 2.6, this module had to be loaded explicitly.
 Example:

     pandoc.utils = require 'pandoc.utils'